At Landsec, we believe no one should be defined by their background or by any barriers they face.

 Our four programmes – community employment, education, charity partnerships and volunteering – have been developed to deliver on this ambition.
 From supporting people furthest from the job market into employment, to inspiring young people, to empowering our employees to make a difference, our programmes allow us to engage our workforce, customers and the property industry as a whole to have a meaningful impact.

 That’s why we’re measuring the social value we generate through our programmes.
+Social value is a way to describe the positive outcomes generated by businesses to benefit people, communities and society as a whole.
 This allows us to quantify the positive impact we’re having and target our work to where we can make the biggest difference.
 Last year we published Our Social Contribution, a report that outlined where we are creating the most social value.
 Using these insights, we continue to focus on groups including young people from diverse socio-economic backgrounds, prisoners and ex-offenders, and people experiencing homelessness.

 Working with The Social Value Portal and our community partners, we’re aiming for an ambitious target of generating £25m of social value through our programmes by 2025.
-In the last financial year we created over £4.8m of social value, outperforming our in-year target of £4m.
-You can read more about our recent social value performance in our 2020 update report.
+In the last financial year we created over £6.5m of social value, with over £11m of social value created since commitment launched in 2019/20.

 Our community response to Covid-19